-The 2019/2020 academic session just began in most universities in Nigeria.
+Another new academic session will soon commence in most universities in Nigeria.
 Criticisms have continued to trail the hike in acceptance fees alongside other levies charged by public universities during registration.

-In a report published last week by Daily Trust newspaper, parents of newly admitted students decried the collection of excessive acceptance fees by public universities in addition to registration fees and other payments that come under different subheadings.
+In a report published recently by Daily Trust newspaper, parents of newly admitted students decried the collection of excessive acceptance fees by public universities in addition to registration fees and other payments that come under different subheadings.

 According to the Daily Trust report, the amounts charged as acceptance fees vary from one public university to another.
 Out of the 21 universities sampled in the report from across the six geopolitical zones, only a few collect N10,000 or less as acceptance fee.